mbourgey/CBW_HTseq_module3/solutions/_markdup4.md

-   - normal 5.5%
-   - tumor 11.3%
+   - 0.6%

-Note that most of thses duplicates come form PCR reactions
+Note that most of theses duplicates come form PCR reactions